25. Sam Harris: “Spirituality Is a Loaded Term.”

 a room full of six-year-olds sitting in silence for 15 minutes is like coming upon Stonehead and

-And then they'd report back some genuine insights into their own subjectivity.
+we didn't know it existed.
+And then they report back some genuine insights into their own subjectivity.

 It's really quite amazing.

 I'm sure a lot of people are looking to you to be some kind of a guru or through your app.
+There are thousands of people there looking to you for guidance.

+Do you find yourself slipping into guru mode?
 And if you do or you don't, would it be a bad thing?

-No, well it's quite a relief, frankly, to have found this technology by which to teach because it disentangles me from all the other ways in which one might show up as a teacher.
+No, well, it's quite a relief, frankly, to have found this technology by which to teach because it disentangles me from all the other ways in which one might show up as a teacher.

+And I've wanted to avoid those ways.
 I didn't want that role in the world, really.

-I've had incredibly positive experiences experiences with meditation teachers and gurus or Tibetan lamas, but I'm very clear about
+I've had incredibly positive experiences with meditation teachers and gurus or Tibetan lamas, but I'm very clear about

 the

+extent of my experience and the limitations of it.
 I'm not ready to be anyone's guru, but I'm also not confused about many of the things that many people are confused about.

-I haven't had the most experience, but I have an unusual amount of experience when when you look at just the world itself.
+So back to the Venn diagram, I'm not the best meditator in the world.
+I haven't had the most experience, but I have an unusual amount of experience when you look at just the world itself.

 And